pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       :arg sequence morph: morph the compound drawing around some arbitrary pivotal :ref:`Point` ``pivot`` by applying :ref:`Matrix` ``matrix`` to it.
 Default is no morphing (``None``).
 The matrix can contain any values in its first 4 components, ``matrix.e == matrix.f == 0`` must be true, however.
 This means that any combination of scaling, shearing, rotating, flipping, etc. is possible, but translations are not.

       :arg bool even_odd: request the **"even-odd rule"** for filling operations.
 Default is ``False``, so that the **"nonzero winding number rule"** is used.
-These rules are alternative methods to determine, whether a pixel is considered inside or outside the area to receive the fill color.
+These rules are alternative methods to apply the fill color where areas overlap.
 Only with fairly complex shapes a different behavior is to be expected with these rules.
 For an in-depth explanation, see :ref:`AdobeManual`, pp. 232 ff.
 Here is an example to demonstrate the difference.

       .. image:: even-odd.png

-      .. note:: Method **"even-odd"** counts the overlaps of areas.
-Pixels in areas overlapping an odd number of times, are regarded as being inside, otherwise outside.
-In contrast, the default method **"nonzero winding"** counts the number of times a pixel lies in areas orientated clockwise or counter-clockwise, respectively.
-If the difference of these counters is zero,the pixel is regarded outside, otherwise inside.
-In the top two shapes, circles are drawn in standard, counter-clockwise manner (look at the arrows).
+      .. note:: Method **"even-odd"** counts the number of overlaps of areas.
+Pixels in areas overlapping an odd number of times are regarded **inside**, otherwise **outside**.
+In contrast, the default method **"nonzero winding"** also looks at the area orientation: it counts ``+1`` if an area is drawn counter-clockwise and ``-1`` else.
+If the result is zero,the pixel is regarded **outside**, otherwise **inside**.
+In the top two shapes, three circles are drawn in standard manner (anti-clockwise, look at the arrows).
 The lower two shapes contain one (top-left) circle drawn clockwise.
 As can be seen, area orientation is irrelevant for the even-odd rule.

    .. method:: commit(overlay = True)